ThePlayer14/libmsxca/README.md

 * Note that there could be differences with untested games.

+## Note
+- OpenCode's Zen models were used during the development and testing phase for this library.

 ## License

 - **libmsxca wrapper** (`msxca.c`, `msxca.h`): MIT — do what you want